 We may retain and process your data for the following periods.
 If more than one period applies to the same data, we will retain the data to the last such period to expire:

-We will process data relating to investments which we have provided advice on and / or arranged for you.
-We will process such data throughout the entire period you are and remain a client of the firm and for a period of not less than six years following our ceasing to provide service to you in regard to those investments.
-In the case of long-term investments, we may process your data until the date of maturation of such long-term investments
+- We will process data relating to investments which we have provided advice on and / or arranged for you.
+We will process such data throughout the entire period you are and remain a client of the firm and for a period of not less than six years following our ceasing to provide service to you regarding those investments.
+In the case of long-term investments, we may process your data until the date of maturation of such long-term investments.